ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 None currently observed.
 -->

+### 25-Jun-2021: Bigdata storage repaired

+* 5:00 PM - Server running our bigdata storage have been recovered, and all functions of bigdata directory is now back to normal.

+### 25-Jun-2021: Bigdata storage failed

+* 3:30 PM - Server running our bigdata storage crashed, and bigdata directory went down with it.

 ### 12-Jan-2020: AC unit repaired

 * 5:00 PM - AC repairs have been completed.
 The reservation has been removed, and new Slurm jobs are now no longer suspended.